posabsolute/stackJS/README.md

 Look at the file structure of the provided example.
 Open "js" then "modules", also open "stackJS" then "conf". stackJS takes for granted that modules has their own folder and follow a simple file name structure.
-/moduleName/moduleName.Class.js
+/modulename/Class.ModuleName.js

 ## Files names
-stackJS use the class names Model, View, Controller but this is not by default.
-You could name them Mediators, ajax or anything else.
-The class names can be configured in the configuration files, both globally and  per module.
+stackJS use the class names Model, View, Controller by default but  you could name them Mediators, ajax or anything else.
+The class names can be configured in the configuration files, both globally and  per module and their is no maximum or minimums class's.

 in conf.global.js - you can use the StacJS.moduleClassNames to define those giving an array. in conf.modules.js - You can overwrite StacJS.moduleClassNames per module using : Conf.ModuleName.moduleClassNames